 Today, the gardens are run by Longwood Gardens Inc., a not-for-profit organization which receives no government funding.
 The primary funding for the upkeep of the Gardens still comes from Pierre du Pont's endowment as well as from admission income and sale of merchandise.

+Longwood Gardens today consists of 1,050 acres of gardens, woodlands and meadows; 20 outdoor gardens, 20 indoor gardens, numerous fountains including the Main Fountain Garden near the Conservatory.
 Longwood maintains numerous educational programs and is well known for producing some of the best-trained experts in horticulture in the world.
 Throughout the year, numerous arts and entertainment events are held in the Gardens.

-Events at Longwood Gardens
+Christmas at Longwood

-Some highlights for 2017 include:
+Some highlights for 2019 holiday season include:

 Admission and Hours

-Seniors: $20 (age 62+)
+Seniors: $22 (age 62+)

-College Students: $20 (with valid ID)
+College Students: $22 (with valid ID)

-Children: $12 (ages 5-18)
+Children: $13 (ages 5-18)

 Age 4 and under: Free